ROH The Era of Honor Begins: Where Are They Now?

 Background: A tag team consisting of brothers Joel Maximo and Jose Maximo who were also the cousins of Amazing Red.
 They were trained by Mikey Whipwreck and fellow ECW legend Mike Awesome and turned pro in 2000.
 They too became regulars for the northeast for Hardcore Wrestling Association, Impact Championship Wrestling, and Combat Zone Wrestling.
 Their biggest claim to fame was innovating the Spanish Fly maneuver.

-Where Is He Now?: The S.A.T.S continued working for Ring of Honor until late 2003 where they mostly worked in the midcard but did get an ROH World Tag Title shot against the Briscoes in 2003.
+Where Are They Now?: The S.A.T.S continued working for Ring of Honor until late 2003 where they mostly worked in the midcard but did get an ROH World Tag Title shot against the Briscoes in 2003.
 They also would do shots for TNA/Impact in 2002/2003 even challenging America's Most Wanted for the NWA World Tag Team Championship.
 After leaving ROH, The S.A.T.S continued working the northeast for Jersey All Pro Wrestling, CZW, USA Pro/UXW, and Pro Wrestling Unplugged winning titles in all but CZW.
 They also toured Japan for promotions like Pro Wrestling ZERO-ONE, HUSTLE, and Dragon Gate where they challenged for tag team gold for ZERO-ONE and Dragon Gate.
 By 2010, the team broke up when Jose retired while Joel continued with another brother named Wil where he toured Puerto Rico and won the World Wrestling Council Tag Team Championship before he retired in 2016.
 In 2021, the brothers returned to the ring and in 2022, took on The Briscoes for Game Changer Wrestling.

 Prince Nana